kiran2000gk/kiran2000gk/README.md

 - 👀 I’m interested in FrontEndDeveloper
 - 🌱 I’m currently learning React js
 - 💞️ collaborate with my  Job 😉
-- 📫 How to reach me using Eamil id - kiran2000gk@gmail.com
+- 📫 How to reach me using Email id - kiran2000gk@gmail.com
 - 📱 +91 7795282824

 <!---